MiYakuGaming/Princess-Crown-Uncensored/readme.md

 MiYaku Gaming's version restores what was changed in eadmaster's version including profanity, Translation choices and tone of Dialog.

+Thanks to your generosity and support, I have received Donations, so if you are satisfied with my Translations, consider Donating here: https://ko-fi.com/miyakut

 eadmaster leftover:

 **P.N.: reportedly CyberWarriorX and SamIAm are still working privately on this project, and since this was forked many years ago it does not reflect the current status of their project.